-Module SUF files Main contents State-specific module s for transition into tra aining 40ÜM 64bFÖSQS pTarget The module records detailed retrospective data of transition activities immediately after leaving general school system.
-41SozKap pTarget The module records prospective data on social capital with regards to the transition to vocational training/study for those who did not start these activities immediately after leaving general school system.
-State-specific module s during training 40bRC pTarget The module records data on educational decisions during training/studies/pre-vocational measures.
-Online_TaskModule pTarget The module records various task types that describe the company-based part of vocational training. ()
+Module SUF files Main contents State-specific modules s for transition into tra aining 40ÜM 64bFÖSQS pTarget The module records detailed retrospective data of transition activities immediately after leaving general school system.
+41SozKap pTarget The module records prospective data on social capital with regards to the transition to voca- tional training/study for those who did not start these activities immediately after leaving gen- eral school system.
+State-specific modules s during training 40bRC pTarget The module records data on educational de- cisions during training/studies/pre-vocational measures.
+Online_TaskModule pTarget The module records various task types that de- scribe the company-based part of vocational training.

-Module SUF files Main contents 61aÜAM pTarget The module records data on the quality of training.
-40cABretro pTarget The module records retrospective information of content that is normally asked during ongoing training in the vocational training module, but not in the case of short training episodes that were never observed while they were ongoing.
-State specific mos State-specific mod lules for transition to the labor market 41SozKaplab pTarget The module records different prospective data about social capital with regard to transition from vocational training into the labor market. • The module records different prospective data about social capital with regard to transition
+Module SUF files Main contents 61aÜAM pTarget The module records data on the quality of train- ing.
+40cABretro pTarget The module records retrospective information of content that is normally asked during ongo- ing training in the vocational training module, but not in the case of short training episodes that were never observed while they were on- going.
+State-specific mode ules for transition to the labor market 41SozKaplab pTarget The module records different prospective data about social capital with regard to transition from vocational training into the labor market.
+61bÜAM pTarget The module records various prospective data relevant to future educational and career decisions.